Fact Checked

 Whether you've recently upgraded your skill set or have years of experience in the relevant field and are looking for a better job offer, assuring that your resume reflects your full capabilities is critical.

 Your resume should paint a clear picture of who you are to the hiring manager, but it should also show that you are the ideal candidate for this particular job.
-Therefore, it's essential to tailor your resume to the job application by tweaking keywords and phrases.
+Therefore, it's essential to tailor your resume to the job application.
+Here are a few ways to customize your resume in a meaningful way:

 Through these minor adjustments, you can ensure that your qualifications won’t get overlooked.